ferrondw/Yakapedia/README.md

 ## Usage
 Once you got the package in your project, you can call Yakapedia methods from other scripts.
-Examples can be found in the wiki page (still gotta make it).
 Since Yakapedia is a namespace, there are 2 ways it can be used:
 ```cs
 void Start()
 {